verl-project/verl-hardware-plugin/docs/development.md

 Extends the base FSDP engine with hardware-specific initialization:
 - Custom reduction operations for the vendor's communication library
-- Memory op timization flags specific to the hardware
+- Memory optimization flags specific to the hardware
 - Device-specific workarounds for known issues
 """